dont-rely-on-nulls/migraterl/README.md

     % Asumming 'Module' is an atom pointing to your Module's name,
     % i.e. ?MODULE
     Dir = code:lib_dir(Module),
+    % Or even something like this...
+    {ok, AnotherDir} = file:get_cwd(),
-    PathSuffix = ["some_dir", "migrations"],
+    % Then append the actual migration path into the release's directory PathSuffix = ["some_dir", "migrations"],
     Path = filename:join([Dir | PathSuffix]),